spicysoft/jp-www-gitlab-com/sites/handbook/source/handbook/support/support-engineer-career-path.html.md

 Promotions within the Support Department are guided by the [Support Career Framework Matrix](/handbook/engineering/career-development/matrix/engineering/support/), following [this track of role promotions](/handbook/engineering/career-development/#support-department).
 Consider the matrix (competency requirements) and promotion path as your expected baseline targets.
 Utilize the resources and recommendations in this document to explore your *why*, and to build your path to promotion with an extended view of what you can expect as you decide on your direction.

-When you are ready to start building your path to promotion, review the tips on [creating and building a promotion doc](/handbook/people-group/promotions-transfers/#creating-a-promotion-or-compensation-change-document).
+When you are ready to start building your path to promotion, review the section on [creating and building a promotion doc](/handbook/people-group/promotions-transfers/#promotion-document).
 Ask for manager guidance and feedback as necessary.

 ### General Recommendations and Useful Resources (Applies to Any Promotion Path)